 When you arrive to the Infusion Room, be sure to sign in for your treatment at the Infusion/Port Check-In desk.
-We ask that you arrive at least 15 minutes before your scheduled appointment time so that we can register you.
+We ask that you arrive at least 15 minutes before your scheduled appointment time so that we can seat you and begin your treatment as quickly as possible.
 Before your first infusion, you will get a patient itinerary.
 This includes a schedule of your day and more instructions.
-If you are being treated at the East Norriton or Buckingham locations, the process may be different.
+If you are being treated at the East Norriton location, the process may be different.
 Please discuss this with your care team.